-Title 2010
+Title 2014

-CSO \$39,505
+CSO \$44,800

-Records Clerk \$38,846
+Records Clerk \$44,070

-Secretary \$33,225
+Secretary \$40,837

-Increases in compensation as set forth in the above table are effective May 1, 2010, and covered employees will receive the new rate of pay as set forth above on May 1, 2010, regardless of the employee's performance evaluation results of that date.
+Increases in compensation as set forth in the above table are effective May 1, 2014, and covered employees will receive the new rate of pay as set forth above on May 1, 2014, regardless of the employee's performance evaluation results of that date.

-An individual employee's performance shall be evaluated on November 1 and May 1 of each year.
+An individual employee's performance shall be evaluated on November 1 and May 1 of each year by the supervisor who directly monitors the employee's performance.
 A new employee's performance may be reviewed earlier than or more often if needed for developmental or performance-related reasons.
 When determined necessary by the Police Chief, an employee's performance may be evaluated more frequently than the regularly scheduled evaluation.
 The November evaluation is to be used for professional growth purposes.
 Employees will receive a salary increase based upon their score on the May 1 evaluation and pursuant to the merit grid below on the May 1 evaluation.

-Each employee's compensation shall advance either 3.5%, 4.0%, 4.5%, or 5.5%, as appropriate for that employee based upon the final performance evaluation of the employee in the seven category evaluation form in the below Merit Grid.
-An employee whose overall rating is at least 2.0 will earn a 3.5% increase; an employee who receives an overall rating of at least 2.5 shall earn a 4.0% increase; an employee who receives an overall rating of at least 3.0 shall earn a 4.5% increase; and an employee who receives an overall rating of 3.5 or better shall earn a 5.5% increase.
-Employees eligible as described above for 4.5% or 5.5% increases must also achieve at a minimum a rating of 2.0 in all performance categories.
-Should an employee not qualify for a 3.5% increase (i.e., they have received an overall rating of less than 2.0), that employee shall be re-evaluated within the following six (6) months, and should the employee's new overall rating then have increased to 2.0 or greater, said employee shall receive a 3.5% increase effective the first pay period following the performance review showing that the minimum 2.0 overall rating has been attained.
+Each employee's compensation shall advance as appropriate for that employee based upon the final performance evaluation of the employee in the seven category evaluation form in the below Merit Grid.
+Should an employee not qualify for a 3.5% increase (i.e., they have received an overall rating of less than 2.0), that employee shall be re-evaluated within the following six (6) months, and should the employee's new overall rating then have increased to 2.0 or greater, said employee shall receive the minimum increase effective the first pay period following the performance review showing that the minimum 2.0 overall rating has been attained.
 The Police Chief may grant additional merit increases above and beyond the required adjustments at the time of a performance appraisal based upon the nature of the performance.

 As part of the salary schedule, the Human Resources Director shall establish a salary for all positions within the bargaining unit, based upon knowledge, skills and abilities required for each position.
 Salaries may be adjusted from time to time based upon compensation surveys, labor market conditions, cost of living conditions, or other relevant factors.
-Effective May 1, 2011 and each May 1 thereafter, the salary schedule will be adjusted by at least a 3.5 % increase.
+Effective 5-1-14, the Sergeants Secretary position will receive an equity increase of \$4000.
+Effective May 1, 2014 and each May 1 thereafter, the salary schedule will be adjusted by that year's minimum increase.